Historical Society of Cheshire County

 - Install a display/exhibit on Cheshire County’s history in the first floor hallway

-- Identify space and fixture needs for the store, exhibits, collections, and offices.
+- Implement change and additions to spaces and fixtures for the store, exhibits, collections, and offices.

-The Society’s vision is to expand, reconfigure, update and provide more useful and desirable space at both campuses as programs grow and usage expands.
+The Society’s vision is to expand, reconfigure, update and provide more useful and desirable space in each of the Society’s facilities as programs grow and usage expands.

-Objective 4–Develop a priority plan and budget estimates for work at the Ball Mansion:
+Objective 4–Develop a priority plan and budget estimates for work at all HSCC facilities:

 The staff has been at the heart of a dramatic increase in all the Society’s accomplishments.
-Our staff maintains current programs and services, but does not have extra capacity for growth.
-Our ability to extend Society programs will be linked to our ability to add staff hours.
+Our staff maintains current programs and services, but does not have adequate capacity for growth.
+Our ability to extend Society programs will be linked to our ability to add staff hours, specifically in the areas of education, collections and events.

 - Establish funding for additional staff FTE’s

-Objective 7—Hire expert help for critical specialized activities and increase use of volunteers and interns.
+Objective 6 – Hire expert help for critical specialized activities and increase use of volunteers and interns.

-- Identify tasks that require additional help such as: cataloguing; grant writing, information technology, website design, and deaccessioning.
+- Identify tasks that require additional help such as: grant writing and other development activities, special events, Cultural Heritage Center, collections.

-- Build collaborative relationships with area schools and colleges to facilitate internships and other joint ventures.
+- Formalize collaborative relationships with area schools and colleges to facilitate internships and other joint ventures.

-The Society continues to study and refine its collections, and reorganize its current storage to more effectively meet its mission.
+The Society continues to study and refine its collections, and reorganize its storage to more effectively meet its mission.
 This refinement includes a focused solicitation of appropriate and important Cheshire County collections.
-Growth of our collections will require more storage and display space.
+Growth of our collections will require careful planning and maintenance of storage space.

-Objective 8—Encourage the preservation of important Cheshire County collections
+Objective 7—Encourage the preservation of important Cheshire County collections

 - Solicit historically important local collections